526avijitgupta/526avijitgupta.github.io/_posts/2017-01-28-deep-copying-in-JS-!.markdown

 * Using `Object.create` with `Array.from`:

-To convert the previously obtained pseduo array into a real array, we tried using `Array.from`:
+To convert the previously obtained pseduo array into a real array, we tried using [Array.from](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Array/from):

 ```
 var a = [1,2,3];